-The federal Tri-Council agencies and their provincial counterparts are dedicated to the creation of new knowledge for the benefit of all Canadians.
+The federal Tri-Agencies (CIHR, NSERC and SSHRC) and their provincial counterparts are dedicated to the creation of new knowledge for the benefit of all Canadians.
 These agencies support master’s students through the Canadian Graduate Scholarships-Master’s Program.

 CGS-M scholarships are currently reviewed and awarded through Dalhousie University, with awards issued each year to applicants who, as of December 31 of the year of the competition, have not completed more than 12 months of full-time academic study in their master’s program.

-Complete details on the CGS-M application process and eligibility criteria can be found on the Tri-Council website.
+Complete details on the CGS-M application process and eligibility criteria can be found on the Tri-Agency website.
 Applications are submitted through the research portal.

 - Ensure that references and all application materials are submitted by the deadline.
 Dalhousie cannot accept late applications or direct applications.
-They must be submitted through the research portal by the deadline set out by Tri-Council.
+They must be submitted through the research portal by the deadline set out by the Tri-Agency.

 - Contact prospective supervisors within the department prior to applying.
-By contacting a prospectives supervisor in advance, applicants can discuss research project alignment and can be nominated for other award consideration trough the Faculty of Graduate Studies’ Harmonized Scholarship Process.
+By contacting a prospective supervisor in advance, applicants can discuss research project alignment and can be considered for other awards through the Faculty of Graduate Studies’ Harmonized Scholarship Process.

 - Write the research proposal in plain language.
 It is highly unlikely that a reviewer will be a technical expert in the area of the proposal.
 Also, focus on the proposed research topic, the planned approach, and the anticipated impact of the research.

 - Highlight leadership, volunteer and professional activities: CGS-M competitions are highly competitive.
 Often several applicants will have a similarly strong academic performance, awards histories, and research proposals.
 Leadership, volunteer and professional activities both within and outside of the university often become significant deciding factors during application review.
 Take the time to highlight your activities, describe the scope of involvement, and note the impact.